luismcastillo/SJSU-art75/schedule/section1/README.md

 2. What would make this a productive learning environment?

+* Give people your full attention
+* There’s no such thing as a dumb question
+* Give constructive criticism
+* Offer help if you notice that someone needs it
+* Don't put yourself in your critique feedback.
+Make sure it's about the person's work, not yourself
+* Don't be a jerk

+From Sections 2 & 3
 * start AND end on time
 * take space, leave space (if you notice you are someone who talks more than other people, step back and give others space)
 * no such thing as bad ideas